youguanxinqing/youguanxinqing/README.md

 # About Me

-Language: Python, Go, Rust, Javascript, Lua
+Language: Python / Go / Rust / Javascript / Lua

-Dev Enviroment: Fish(Shell), NVIM(If you are a nvimer, we will probably become friends.)
+Dev Enviroment: Fish(Shell) / NVIM(If you are a nvimer, we will probably become friends ^_^)